dsiu13/infosec_interview_questions/README.md

 ### Tell me about yourself tips
 1. Explain your skills and abilities that will help you excel in the role.
-2. Added value to the company
+2. Added value to the company.
+What would you bring to the company?
 3.

 ### Explain in your own words what data leakage is.